 ZX81 was the first personal computer I owned.
 I was 13 years old.
 At that time, I copied its 8K ROM, byte by byte, into a notebook, and hand-disassembled it (a consequence of which I still suffer from: I still remember some Z80 opcodes), but I never opened it.
 Finally, now I can do what I missed 🙂

-This post shows how it generates TV image and how its Z80 CPU boots.
+This post shows how it generates TV images and how its Z80 CPU boots.
 I instrumented it and captured scope and logic analyzer images as it was powering on.

 This article is a follow-up to the “RS232 and Raspberry Pi” (link)

-The same MAX board that I had also worked with Arduino at 5V although it was designed for 3.3V operation (capacitors on board were sized for 3.3V operation - page 10 of MAX3243 datasheet).
-Still, it seemed to work fine up to 28800 baud rate.
+The same MAX board that I had also worked with Arduino at 5V although it was designed for 3.3V operation (capacitors onboard were sized for 3.3V operation – page 10 of MAX3243 datasheet).
+Still, it seemed to work fine up to the 28800 baud rate.
 Any faster and the software starts detecting data framing errors and the data becomes corrupted.

 Got a serial communication to PC going with RaspberryPi using a MAX3242-based board.

-Few months ago I had ordered a new PCI parallel port card.
-It turned out my computer did not have a parallel port and I wanted to try parallel port logic analyzer software described here:
+A few months ago I had ordered a new PCI parallel port card.
+It turned out my computer did not have a parallel port and I wanted to try the parallel port logic analyzer software described here:

 I tried a simple software implementation of a digital oscilloscope using a PCI sound card and this software: http://www.zeitnitz.de/Christian/scope?mid=2